 Please continue discussing this topic.
 Any insight will help others to choose their best Interisland Travel Choice.

-I’m not 100%, but I was under the impression that the propulsion system that the SUperferry ran on was safer for whales because of the lack of propeller.
+I’m not 100%, but I was under the impression that the propulsion system that the Superferry ran on was safer for whales because of the lack of propeller.
 Is this true?

 I understand that it has a propulsion system that may be safer, but many whales are killed or injured by the initial strike of the boat.
-Most catamarans and boats have a wake killer pointy thing in the front that stabilizes it.
+Most catamarans and boats have a wake-killer pointy thing in the front that stabilizes it.
 Don’t know the exact terminology though.
 These spikes will easily kill a whale.

 First of all, the Superferry has two watchers for whales, with specially designed binoculars to see under the surface of the water for whales.
 Secondly, cruise ships that come to our islands are much bigger and are almost as fast.
 And about the invasive species thing.
 You honestly don’t think that cruise ships have NEVER brought back ANY invasive species to Hawaii?
-About pollution, same with the cruise ship argument.
-Again, cruise ships are larger, almost as fast, and they’re in our waters.
+About pollution, the same with the cruise ship argument.
+Again, cruise ships are larger and almost as fast, and they’re in our waters.

 Yeah, but what about the 300+ jobs on the Superferry?
 Aren’t those jobs too?

-ferry regular you forgot one very important issue, which no one seems to be talking about.
+ferry regular, you forgot one very important issue, which no one seems to be talking about.

 “[The Superferry] will also change the dynamics of nonunion trades,” Mr. Wright said.
-“Now, it’s more expensive to get work like roofing or plumbing done in the neighbor islands.
+“Now, it’s more expensive to get work like roofing or plumbing done in the neighboring islands.
 But with the Superferry, Oahu tradesmen will be able to take their trucks on the ferry and undercut the locals.”